ys7yoo/retina/README.md

 ## How to run
-1. Setup foldernames in `loadData.m` and run it
+1. Setup expriment number and foldernames in `loadData.m`.
 2. Run `runSTAbatch.m` to calc STA for all the channels.